Comet 5G (GL-RM10RC) Quick Setup¶

 Tailscale¶

-Comet 5G integrates with Tailscale, allowing you to remotely access it via Tailscale virtual network.
+Comet 5G integrates with Tailscale, allowing you to remotely access it through Tailscale virtual network.

-In the control panel, navigate to Apps Center -> Tailscale, bind your Comet 5G to your Tailscale account.
+On the console, navigate to Apps Center -> Tailscale, enable it and bind your Comet 5G to your Tailscale account.

 Next, bind your controlling device to the same account.
-Then you will be able to remotely access your Comet 5G by typing its Tailscale virtual IP into a web browser on the controlling device, without installing GLKVM app.
+Then you will be able to remotely access your Comet 5G by entering its NetBird virtual IP in a web browser on the controlling device, without installing GLKVM app.